 - Passport (always carry this with you throughout your trip; it is required for domestic flights and visits to Corcovado National Park).
-We recommend keeping your passport in a protective sleeve or zip-lock bag for extra protection. - Cash: We suggest \$250 US dollars in small denominations, clean, un torn bills, no more than that exchanged to local currency for personal spending.
+We recommend keeping your passport in a protective sleeve or zip-lock bag for extra protection. - Cash: We suggest \$250 US dollars in small denominations, clean, and untorn bills.
+No more than that should be exchanged for local currency for personal spending.
 Tips for each ecolodge (suggested \$5 to \$10 per night) and tip for trip leader(s) (suggested 10-15% of trip cost).